 Next, let’s do 400 x 400 and click Create Design.

 Create Text That Pops

 Finding the balance between text that’s memorable without being too “in-your-face” can be tricky.
-Often times, when you try too hard to get people’s attention with text, you end up turning them off completely.
-We’ve got a few tricks and Canva hacks to help you along the way.
+Often, when you try too hard to get people’s attention with text, you end up turning them off completely.
+We’ve got a few tricks, and Canva hacks to help you along the way.

 Click on the Text option in the left-side menu and select Heading.
 This is what we’ll work from for now.

 If you’ve ever used Photoshop or something similar, maybe you’ve played around with adding an outline to your text.
-This really comes in handy because depending on the colors and patterns you’re using for your logo background, the text can get lost in it.
+This comes in handy because depending on the color scheme and patterns you’re using for your custom logo background, the text can get lost in it.
 Here’s one example.